Daedren/MangaManage/README.md

 - Quarantines (Moves it to a different folder) comics when there's missing chapters to avoid reading it by accident.
 They're moved back when the problem is fixed.
   - When there's a gap in downloaded chapters (e.g. 35 skips directly to 38)
   - When the first available chapter isn't the one right after the last one you read (Anilist says last read is 30, first available is 32)

+# Dependencies
+- lxml
+  - There's a working alternative implementation with just the standard Python xml package, it simply isn't covered by tests due to limitations of the library.
+Set the appropriate setting in Settings.ini to use it.
+- nose
+  - Helps with running the tests